Eustație Altini: Life and work

-He was born in Zagora, Greece, when it was still part of the Ottoman Empire.
-In 1780, following the Orlov Revolt and continued Russian involvement in Greece, supporters of Greek independence were persecuted, so his family fled to Iași which, at that time, was a border city in a semi-autonomous province, under control of the Phanariots.
+He was born in Zagora, when it was still part of the Ottoman Empire (now in Greece).
+In 1780, following the Orlov Revolt and continued Russian involvement in Greece, supporters of Greek independence were persecuted, so his family fled to Iași, the capital of Moldavia, which, at that time, was under control of the Phanariots.
 There, he first studied art with a local painter named Nicolae.

 His talent attracted attention so, in 1789, with the support of Alexander Ypsilantis, Voivode of Wallachia, he was able to go to Vienna to enroll at the Academy of Fine Arts.
 There, he studied with Heinrich Friedrich Füger, Johann Baptist Lampi and Hubert Maurer.
 This was his first major exposure to Western art.
 Later, he would successfully incorporate perspective and chiaroscuro into traditional icon painting.
 As Iași was under Russian occupation during that period, Prince Grigory Potemkin has also been credited as being his patron.
 This, however, has not been verified.